Buffalo Pasta Salad | Backpacking Lunch Recipe

 - Pack buffalo sauce powder in a separate bag or container to be stored with the noodle bag.

-- Pack 6 x 0.4 oz packets (67 g) of mayonnaise to be added at the time the meal is consumed.
+- Pack 6 packets (67 g) of mayonnaise to be added when the meal is consumed.

 FIELD